-In accordance with 402.7306 F.S., NSPs in good standing with CFBHN and accredited by the Joint Commission, Commission on Accreditation of Rehabilitation Facilities (CARF), The Council On Accreditation (COA) or other recognized accreditation organization receive a FULL, comprehensive on-site monitoring once every three years.
+In accordance with 402.7306 F.S., NSPs in good standing with CFBHN and accredited by the Joint Commission, Commission on Accreditation of Rehabilitation Facilities (CARF), The Council On Accreditation (COA) or other recognized accreditation organization receive a FULL, comprehensive onsite monitoring once every three years.
 A FULL monitoring includes a review of contract and administrative compliance, completion of program monitoring tools, and validation of service billing and back-up documentation.
 A comprehensive BASELINE monitoring is completed during the first year that an accredited NSP is funded by CFBHN.
 COALITION monitorings are those completed exclusively with NSPs that are county prevention coalitions.

 A LIMITED review process is utilized for accredited NSPs during the other two years of the three-year cycle.
-LIMITED reviews include an attestation that the provider is following contract, state, and federal guidelines as required, but includes a review of federal Block Grant funded programs, programs that call for ongoing service validation, and/or that are newly-funded.
+LIMITED reviews include an attestation that the provider is following contract, state, and federal guidelines as required, and includes a review of federal Block Grant funded programs, programs that call for ongoing service validation, and/or that are newly-funded.
 This allows the CQI department to check in with the organization, answer questions, and provide technical assistance, but limits the extent of the monitoring that takes place.
 This process also guarantees that the CQI department has contact with 100% of subcontracted NSPs at least once during each fiscal year

 1.2.2.
 Unaccredited Organizations (Including Residential or Inpatient Services), Completed Annually CFBHN is accredited as a Network through CARF.
 This accreditation requires CFBHN to monitor unaccredited NSPs that provide direct network services on an annual basis.
-Proviso programs, regardless of accreditation status, are also monitored annually.